tariqurrahman/Restaurantapp/README.md

-# Restaurantapp
-It's a restaurant application made by using JavaFX
+ Restaurantappt's a restaurant application made for a class project.
+It lets user open the app and select desired foods from the menu and order the food to desired location just like a regular food app.
+I used javaFX to make the applicatio